void-type/VoidCore/docs/model.md

 ### Data Persistence

-* Repositories with read/write control.
+* Asynchronous repositories with read/write control and specification-based queries.
-* Soft delete.
+* Soft delete on entities.
 * Auditable entities via Created and Modified names/dates.

 ### Logging

-* Inherit your custom PostProcessors from FallibleEventLogger to automatically log Result failures from the validation or event.
-* There are also PostProcessors for all API Response types that include fallible logging.
 * Domain-safe, platform-agnostic interfaces for logging services.
+* PostProcessors for all out-of-the-box Response types that include fallible logging.
+* Inherit your custom PostProcessors from FallibleEventLogger to automatically log Result failures from the validation or event handler.

 ### Common Service Interfaces